Xunnamius/xscripts/docs/test/setup/interfaces/RunOptions.md

 > `readonly` `optional` **all**: `boolean`

-Add an `.all` property on the promise and the resolved value.
-The property contains the output of the process with `stdout` and `stderr` interleaved.
+Add a `subprocess.all` stream and a `result.all` property.
+They contain the combined/interleaved output of the subprocess' `stdout` and `stderr`.

 #### Default